Executive Summary

 What Distinguishes the Pennsylvania Approach

-The principal doctrinal distinction between the Pennsylvania approach and the approach of most other state courts is the choice of step-one focus.
-The federal and other-state precedents that have characterized stormwater charges as fees have generally focused on the question of proportionality — whether the charge is calibrated to runoff contribution or impervious surface in a reasonably defensible way.
-The Pennsylvania approach, by contrast, focuses first on whether the municipality is acting in its public capacity, and asks the proportionality question only if the answer is no. Under the Pennsylvania approach, a charge can be perfectly proportional and still be a tax.
+The main doctrinal difference between the Pennsylvania approach and that of most other state courts is the initial focus.
+Federal and other state precedents typically assess whether stormwater charges are proportional to runoff contribution or impervious surface.
+In contrast, Pennsylvania first considers whether the municipality is acting in its public capacity, addressing proportionality only if it is not.
+As a result, under the Pennsylvania approach, a charge may be proportional yet still qualify as a tax.

-A second distinction is the treatment of voluntariness.
-The Fourth Circuit and Maine courts have explicitly rejected the argument that the high cost of alternatives makes a charge involuntary.
-The Pennsylvania Supreme Court, by contrast, treated the sweeping applicability of the West Chester ordinance to essentially all developed property as evidence that no voluntary contractual relationship existed.
+A second distinction concerns voluntariness.
+The Fourth Circuit and Maine courts have rejected the argument that high alternative costs make a charge involuntary.
+In contrast, the Pennsylvania Supreme Court, viewed the broad application of the West Chester ordinance to nearly all developed properties as evidence that no voluntary contractual relationship existed.

 National Stormwater Utility Landscape

-The 2025 Western Kentucky University Stormwater Utility Survey identifies 2,147 stormwater utilities in the United States, with an additional 82 in Canada.
+The 2025 Western Kentucky University Stormwater Utility Survey reports 2,147 stormwater utilities in the United States and 82 in Canada.
 Six states (Washington, Minnesota, Texas, Ohio, Iowa, and Florida) each have more than 100 stormwater utilities.
 The median monthly residential charge is approximately $4.75.
-The first U.S. stormwater utility was established in Bellevue, Washington in 1974, and the model has expanded steadily across both Democratic-leaning and Republican-leaning states.
-Legal challenges have been a recurring feature of stormwater utility implementation, but the utility prevails in most cases — an outcome largely attributable to the proportionality-focused framework applied by most state courts.
+The first U.S. stormwater utility began in Bellevue, Washington, in 1974, and the model has since expanded nationwide.
+While legal challenges are common, utilities prevail in most cases, largely because state courts use a proportionality-focused framework.

-The cross-border landscape suggests that the immediate spread of West Chester-style reasoning beyond Pennsylvania is unlikely.
-Most state courts have anchored their analyses in proportionality rather than capacity, and stormwater utilities are entrenched in jurisdictions where the legal framework is settled.
-The risk is concentrated in states with similar fee/tax doctrines — particularly states with strong “public capacity” or “public purpose” precedents and large tax-exempt institutional property bases.
-Utility clients in such states should track the West Chester decision as a potential persuasive authority, but should not assume imminent legal exposure absent specific challenges in their own jurisdictions.
+The current legal landscape indicates that West Chester-style reasoning is unlikely to spread quickly beyond Pennsylvania.
+Most state courts focus on proportionality rather than capacity, and stormwater utilities are well established in jurisdictions with settled legal frameworks.
+The primary risk lies in states with similar fee or tax doctrines, especially those with strong “public capacity” or “public purpose” precedents and large tax-exempt institutional property.
+Utility clients in these states should monitor the West Chester decision as a potential persuasive authority, but should not expect immediate legal exposure unless specific challenges arise in their own jurisdictions.

 The Path Forward: Rate Design, Authority Structures, and Legislative Action